XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/currency-formats.md

 You can also use a 160-bit (40-character) hexadecimal string such as `015841551A748AD2C1F76FF6ECB0CCCD00000000` as the currency code.
 To prevent this from being treated as a "standard" currency code, the first 8 bits MUST NOT be `0x00`.

 **Deprecated:** Some previous versions of [ripple-lib](https://github.com/XRPLF/xrpl.js) supported an "interest-bearing" or "demurraging" currency code type.
 These codes have the first 8 bits `0x01`.
-Demurraging / interest-bearing currencies are no longer supported, but you may encounter them in ledger data.
+Demurraging / interest-bearing currencies are no longer supported, but you may find them in ledger data.
 For more information, see [Demurrage](demurrage.html).